 site.robotsis also defined in the playbook.

-Redirects include the path segment of the site URL (which is otherwise assumed to empty).
+site.path), if non-empty.
 This does not affect the static redirect facility, which uses relative URLs.

 The link in the top-left corner of the navbar points to the site URL instead of a relative path (behavior specific to the default UI).